 The Company operates in the same single business segment (e.g., merchandising and marketing services) in both its Domestic Merchandising Services Division and its International Merchandising Services Division.
 The Company uses those divisions to improve its administration and operational and strategic focuses, and it tracks and reports certain financial information separately for each of those divisions, as described in Item 1 - Business in the Company's 2012 Annual Report.
+Please also see PART I: FINANCIAL INFORMATION, Item 2 - Management's Discussion and Analysis of Financial Condition, Results of Operations, Liquidity and Capital Resources - GENERAL - The Company's Domestic and International Geographic Divisions, below.
 The Company measures the performance of its domestic and international divisions and subsidiaries using the same metrics.
 The primary measurement utilized by management is operating profits, historically the key indicator of long-term growth and profitability, as the Company is focused on reinvesting the operating profits of each of its international subsidiaries back into its local markets in an effort to improve market share and continued expansion efforts.
 Set forth below are summaries of the Company's net revenues from its United States subsidiaries (i.e., the Domestic Merchandising Services Division) and from its international (non-U.S.) subsidiaries (i.e., the International Merchandising Services Division), net revenue from certain international subsidiaries as a percent of consolidated net revenue, operating income (loss) and long lived assets by geographic area for 2013 and 2012, respectively (in thousands):